linroger/FinanceCompendium/II. Economics/Macroeconomics/Intermediate Macroeconomics Lecture Slides.md

 - Water is not forward-looking
 # Forward-Looking Behavior
 - 60 years ago, economists modeled people as behaving much like water (today's consumption depending on yesterday's consumption and current income)
-- The idea that people display forward-looking behavior is one of the most important ideas of  $20^{\text {th }}$  century macroeconomics
+- The idea that people display forward-looking behavior is one of the most important ideas of  $20^{\text{th }}$  century macroeconomics
 - Pioneered by Milton Friedman and Robert Lucas among others
 # Rational Expectations
 - Today, most economists model people as forming "rational expectations" about the future and acting optimally given these expectations.